ibbykhazanchi/notate/README.md

-## Interact with Webpages Better
+## Engage with Webpages better

-This chrome extension allows me to:
+This chrome extension allows users to:
   1) copy text on any webpage
-  2) highlight this text
+  2) highlight it
-  3) view my highlighted snippets in a consolidated UI
+  3) view their highlighted snippets in a consolidated UI
-  4) Send it to a notion page.
+  4) send it to a notion page